Alejogb1/job-board/blog-data/is-epoch-loss-increasing.md

 id: "is-epoch-loss-increasing"
 ---

-Okay, let's talk about epoch loss and when it starts to misbehave.
+, let's talk about epoch loss and when it starts to misbehave.
 It's a scenario I’ve definitely seen a few times in my career, and it’s often not as straightforward as “it’s increasing, therefore it’s bad.”
 Let’s unpack it.
 Typically, during the training of a neural network, we expect the loss function to decrease with each passing epoch.
 It's the fundamental signal that our model is learning.
-However, encountering a situation where the epoch loss *increases* isn't necessarily a catastrophic failure; it's more of a 'flag' prompting further investigation.
+However, encountering a situation where the epoch loss _increases_ isn't necessarily a catastrophic failure; it's more of a 'flag' prompting further investigation.

 First, we should define what we mean by epoch loss.
 It's the average loss calculated across all the training samples within a single pass through the complete training dataset.
-If that value goes up over an epoch, it means the model is, in a sense, getting *worse* at its task during that particular training cycle.
+If that value goes up over an epoch, it means the model is, in a sense, getting _worse_ at its task during that particular training cycle.
 Not ideal, but let's explore the common causes.

 One very common reason is an excessively high learning rate.
 Imagine you’re adjusting the weights of the neural network with a hammer.
 If you swing too hard (the high learning rate), you might overshoot the optimal values and land in a region of higher loss.
 This is especially prominent at the beginning of the training process, but it can surface later if the learning rate hasn’t been properly reduced as training progresses.
 I've had projects where the initial optimism of a large learning rate quickly turned into increased loss and model instability; it is not a fun place to be.